What Are Garden Snakes?

-Garter snakes, commonly known as ‘garden snakes’, belong to the family Colubridae.
+Garter snakes, commonly known as 'garden snakes', belong to the family Colubridae.
 They are commonly found in North America.
-They are also referred to as ‘gardener snakes’.
-They, like all other snakes, are carnivorous.
-They are opportunistic feeders.
-Generally, they tend to eat whatever they can easily overpower.
+They are also referred to as 'gardener snakes'.
+Like all snakes, they are carnivorous.
+They are opportunistic feeders, they tend to eat whatever they can easily overpower.
 They are immune to the toxic skin secretions of toads and, therefore, can eat toads without any harm.
 Mostly, they catch live prey.
-However, they may eat eggs and carrion, especially if live prey is not easily available..
+However, they may eat eggs and carrion, especially if live prey is not easily available.

 - Snails and slugs